“Admire as much as you can. Most people do not admire enough.”

 Now, why am I writing this here?
 Because he was someone who could not get coached because he has this sensitive pride he needs to protect at all cost.

-Killing off anyone to admire?
+Killing off anyone you could admire to fatten your ego?
 Awe is the opposite of that.
 Admiration is the opposite of that.

 That’s why it’s rare.

 No one to admire?
 Good.
-Then you must be good.
+Then you must be really good.
 Special.
 Deserving.
-As deserving as anyone.
+As deserving as anyone and more.

 Without ever earning it.